Looking for our fine art photography? Check out our private collection and more! Become a Charter Patron, click here!

 6. Understand White Balance—Promise yourself to take the digital camera settings off AWB, or automatic white balance, and manually set your white balance to help you better understand color temperature and how your white balance camera settings can also act like filtration.

-7. Understand Lens Perspective—Promise yourself to use the best zoom lens in the world, your two feet, by shooting with a prime lens more than with your zoom lens; however, you promise to always use the right lens for the right result.
+7. Understand Lens Perspective—Promise yourself to use the best zoom lens in the world, your two feet, by shooting with a prime lens more than with your zoom lens; however, you promise to always online casino use the right lens for the right result.

 8. Understand Quality vs. Quantity—Promise yourself to make every shot count and not to use the spray and pray shooting style.
 It’s about quality photographs, not massive picture snapping sessions.